-How Often Should I Repaint?
+How Often Should I Paint My House?

 While most experts recommend repainting the outside of your home every 5-10 years, there isn’t a set timeline for every home.
 That’s because every home is different.
 The timing varies on things like the location, weather and the quality of the previous paint job.
 A home on a cold, windy coast, for example, might need to be repainted every two years, while a home in a more temperate climate might get away with waiting a decade.